Marcel van Hove

 I wish you a great rest of the week whichever office you draw on a whiteboard.
-If you think you can’t draw: I run monthly training in Sydney and Melbourne.
+If you think you can’t draw: I run monthly training in Australia, New Zealand and Live Online via Zoom.
 If you’re in Europe and listening to that there are monthly training in German-speaking Europe as well as in London and other cities.
 If you can’t find a bikablo visual facilitation training close to you, just write me an email!

 Things to read from here: